ALTERNATIVE-EU/alternative.github.io/README.md

 # ALTERNATIVE Platform - User Guide

-The web platform, made with [CKAN](https://docs.ckan.org/en/2.9/user-guide.html), can be used to manage, publish and find data.
-It also has an API, which can be used by generating an [API Token](users.md#api-tokens); and a [python library](https://github.com/ALTERNATIVE-EU/alternative-lib) - for searching datasets and downloading resources.
+The web platform, made with <a href="https://docs.ckan.org/en/2.9/user-guide.html" target="_blank">CKAN</a>, can be used to manage, publish and find data.
+It also has an API, which can be used by generating an [API Token](users.md#api-tokens); and a [python library](jupyter.md#python-library) - for searching datasets and downloading resources.

 ## Contents: